Skip to main content

 Which PHP frameworks does Perfbase support?

-Perfbase has dedicated integration pages for Laravel, WordPress, Symfony, Drupal, CakePHP, Slim, Joomla, Yii, CodeIgniter, plus a PHP SDK for custom applications.
+Perfbase supports PHP 7.4 through 8.5, with dedicated integration pages for Laravel, WordPress, Symfony, Drupal, CakePHP, Slim, Joomla, Yii, CodeIgniter, plus a PHP SDK for custom applications.

 Which data regions are available for trace storage?